 The idea surrounding this essay started a few days ago, well, that was a lie.
 It actually started years ago when I first joined Facebook.
 You may or may not know that I am an atheist and a good portion of my friends are atheists too.
 You also, may or may not know that I grew up in a Christian household.
 As it stands I am surrounded by an almost equal amount of Christians as I am atheists.
-With both sides, including myself of passing judgement on others and not following the old adage of “live and let live.”
+With both sides, including myself of passing judgment on others and not following the old adage of “live and let live.”
 But that alone is for another essay because what currently sticks in my craw is atheists ranting about taxing all religions, but in particular, Christianity.

 The thing you may find interesting is that governments (at least in North America) already tax churches.
 Examples are property taxes and people who work for the church in most, if not all, religions in this neck of the woods, pay personal taxes too and more still.
 As far as I know the only items that are NOT taxed by the government are donations.
 They are considered charitable tax donations.
 So let’s say we level the playing field and tax, and/or stop altogether, charitable donations to Cancer research, Alzheimer’s and other dementia related charities, Amnesty International, PETA, etc., etc., etc. I am pretty sure that if any government official suggested this idea that they would be run out of town the very next election.
 The problem, as I see it anyways, is that some bad apples spoil the bunch.
 Like televangelists and the hierarchy of the Roman Catholic Church.
 As far as I’m concerned televangelists and the Roman Catholic Church could and should give some of their donations back to the community that they reside in.
 But instead those guilty parties very rarely give back to their respective communities (or ANY community for that matter) and the rest of the time they resort to lip service or outright lies.